Unusual house plants remind us of the diversity of nature.

 Its unusual nature allows a lot of creative possibilities as to where to grow it.
 It is shown here tucked into a seashell.

 Large, flat leaves gives this odd-looking succulent plant its common name.
+This South African native belongs to the diverse Kalanchoe family of succulents.

-A South African native, Paddle Plant thrives in bright light, and its greenish-gray leaves will become red-tinged when exposed to full sun.
+Paddle Plant thrives in bright light, and its greenish-gray leaves will become red-tinged when exposed to full sun.

 This is the plant that produces the world's most popular breakfast beverage.